API Reference: Freeplay supports two types of datasets:

 - Optionally, click the

-button to create a new dataset from this menu
++button to create a new dataset from this menu

-Bulk Updates
+Bulk Add

-You can also select multiple completions at once and add a large group of completions to a dataset at one time, even across pages.
+You can also select multiple completions or traces at once and add a large group of completions to a dataset at one time, even across pages.- Select the “Completions” or “Traces” view on Observability (instead of Sessions)

 - Click the radio buttons in the table for the rows you want